Kinmel Hall in Conwy on Top Ten Most Endangered Buildings list

 The Society urges Kinmel’s British Virgin Islands registered owner Acer Properties, which has owned the building since 2011, to come forward with firm plans for Kinmel’s future.

-Griff Rhys Jones, The Victorian Society Vice President, launching the Top Ten, said “These are buildings that need help, and we need your help.”
-The national exposure from inclusion in the Society’s Top Ten often leads to new inerest in the buildings which can help save them.
+Griff Rhys Jones, The Victorian Society Vice President, said ‘These are buildings that need help, and we need your help.
+The national exposure from inclusion in the Society’s Top Ten often leads to new inerest in the buildings which can help save them’.

-Director of the The Victorian Society, Christopher Costelloe, said: ‘We’re grateful to everyone who nominated Kinmel Hall.
+Director of the The Victorian Society, Christopher Costelloe, said ‘We’re grateful to everyone who nominated Kinmel Hall.
 Kinmel Hall is a Grade I-listed building meaning that the Government has recognised its national importance.
 It is very sad that what is perhaps the greatest surviving Welsh country house is left lying unused and neglected.
-I urge the public to share the Top Ten list, and Griff’s message, to help ensure a strong scheme is brought forward soon to ensure its future survival.’
+I urge the public to share Griff’s message, to help ensure a strong scheme is brought forward soon to ensure its future survival.’

 Endangered Buildings Archives